Medical board complaint: Psychiatrist had sex with patient after suicide attempt

 In September 2020, Assad documented a telephone visit with the 31-year-old patient, who said she was moving out of state.
 During the visit, he prescribed Latuda, Xanax and Adderall, the complaint states.
 The patient is not named in the board’s complaint.

-In October 2020, the patient, who was staying in a hotel, contacted Assad and “admitted to having attempted suicide,” according to the complaint.
+In October 2020, the patient, who was staying in a motel, contacted Assad and “admitted to having attempted suicide,” according to the complaint.

 The psychiatrist did not instruct the patient “to go to an emergency room, call an ambulance, or call police but instead came to the motel” and picked her up.
 He then did not take the patient to the hospital or attempt to initiate a legal mandatory hold to observe the patient after her suicide attempt.